Ph.D. in Translational Science

 Conduct and Discipline

 The TS Ph.D. program expects all students to exhibit the highest standards of conduct, honesty and professionalism.
 Academic misconduct includes activities that undermine the academic integrity of the institution.
-The university(ies) may discipline a student for academic misconduct as outlined in the Catalogs and Handbooks of Operating Procedures and/or by the graduate schools for each of the universities participating in the joint Ph.D. degree program.
+The university(ies) may discipline a student for academic misconduct as outlined in the Catalogs and Handbooks of Operating Policies and/or by the graduate schools for each of the universities participating in the joint Ph.D. degree program.
 All cases of academic misconduct must be reported to the dean of the graduate school of the student’s home institution, and the seriousness of the violation may be taken into account in assessing a penalty.

 Each university maintains policies regarding conduct and discipline for students.
 If one site is implicated, the policies and practices of the university where the infraction was committed will be followed.
 If two or more sites are implicated, the most stringent policy, practice or procedure, as determined by the TS COGS and/or the graduate dean(s), shall apply.
 Please refer to the student handbook for more detailed information about ethics, professionalism and conduct.